 Athens, Corinth Canal, Ancient Corinth, Mycenae, Nafplion, Epidaurus, Levadia, Delphi, Arachova, Kalambaka, Amphissa, Lamia, Trikala, Meteora, Vergina, Dion, Thessaloniki, Phillipi, Kavala, Athens

-Highlights of the 8 days Christian tour in Greece
+Highlights of the Heavenly Biblical 8 days Christian private tour of St. Paul

 - A visit to all the places, where St Paul preached and lived during his time in Greece